 Aztlán and the Chicano movement

-Aztlán is, according to the legend of the Nahuatl-speaking people of Mexico, the land from which they, some time in the eleventh-century CE, began the migration which eventually took them to the Valley of Mexico.
+Aztlán is, according to the legend of Nahuatl-speaking peoples, the land from which they, some time in the eleventh-century CE, began the migration which eventually took them to the Valley of Mexico.
 There were seven different tribes that migrated, of which the Mexica was one.
 It is clear that Aztlán was located somewhere to the north but exactly where is less certain.
 Guesses point to northwestern Mexico or to somewhere in the southwestern parts of the United States.